GenerativeMPC: VLM-RAG-guided Whole-Body MPC with Virtual Impedance for Bimanual Mobile Manipulation: Abstract

 \section{Abstract}

-Bimanual mobile manipulation requires a seamless integration between high-level semantic reasoning and safe, compliant physical interaction—a challenge that end-to-end models approach opaquely and classical controllers lack the context to address.
-This paper presents GenerativeMPC, a hierarchical cyber-physical framework that explicitly bridges semantic scene understanding with physical control parameters for bimanual mobile manipulators.
-The system utilizes a Vision-Language Model with Retrieval-Augmented Generation (VLM-RAG) to translate visual and linguistic context into grounded control constraints, specifically outputting dynamic velocity limits and safety margins for a Whole-Body Model Predictive Controller (MPC).
-Simultaneously, the VLM-RAG module modulates virtual stiffness and damping gains for a unified impedance-admittance controller, enabling context-aware compliance during human-robot interaction.
-Our framework leverages an experience-driven vector database to ensure consistent parameter grounding without retraining.
-Experimental results in MuJoCo, IsaacSim, and on a physical bimanual platform confirm a 60\% speed reduction near humans and safe, socially-aware navigation and manipulation through semantic-to-physical parameter grounding.
-This work advances the field of human-centric cybernetics by grounding large-scale cognitive models into predictable, high-frequency physical control loops.
+Bimanual mobile manipulation requires tight integration between high-level semantic reasoning and safe, compliant physical interaction.
+End-to-end models often encode this relationship opaquely, whereas classical controllers lack semantic context.
+This paper presents GenerativeMPC, a hierarchical cyber-physical framework that maps visual and linguistic context to interpretable control parameters for a bimanual mobile manipulator.
+A Vision-Language Model with Retrieval-Augmented Generation (VLM-RAG) selects velocity limits and a safety margin for a reduced task-space Whole-Body Model Predictive Controller (MPC), while scheduling virtual stiffness and damping gains for an impedance-admittance controller, enabling context-aware compliance during human-robot interaction.
+An experience-driven vector database retrieves previously validated parameter sets without model retraining.
+Human-aware navigation is evaluated in simulation and on a differential-drive platform, where the commanded velocity is reduced by 60\% near a detected person while maintaining the selected experimental separation threshold.
+Bimanual manipulation is evaluated in simulation, achieving an 85\% overall task-success rate and final end-effector errors below 5 mm, with the corresponding hardware gains proposed for future deployment.